thehedgefrog/k3s-rancher/documentation/README.md

 # 2. Why do you...?

 ## 2.1.
 Why K3s
 It's stupid easy.
 It really is.
-With the k3sup (pronounced ketchup) script by Alex Ellis, deploying a K3s HA-style cluster takes, and that's a literal and measured figure, 120 seconds.
+With the k3sup (pronounced ketchup) script by Alex Ellis, deploying a K3s HA-style cluster takes 120 seconds.
 It's also light, doesn't take up much resources, and runs on pretty much everything.

 Also, it perfectly integrates with Rancher - which brings us to...